 Used ski shops like us will sometimes buy the gently-used rental skis from ski resorts.
 This has the advantage that the rental bindings are easy to adjust.

 Check for a Recent Tune-Up

 A recent tune-up on a pair of skis is a good sign that the seller has taken good care of their equipment.
 A fresh tune-up also means that the skis are ready to hit the Colorado slopes without any work being needed first.

 At Mountain Equipment Recyclers, we provide all of our skis with an in-house tune-up before they are sold.
 Our tune-up includes a machine buff wax, sharpening, and belt sand base.

 Buying secondhand skis is an excellent way to save money.
 The condition of the used skis you purchase is crucial to your enjoyment on the Colorado ski slopes.
 You also want skis that will last a couple of seasons.
 To help you examine second-hand skis before purchasing, we wrote this post to explain the four parts of a used ski that you need to inspect to make sure your new to you skis are in good condition.

 Mountain Equipment Recyclers is an outdoor gear consignment shop located in Colorado Springs, CO.
-We specialize in offering used skis for sale that are in great condition and a great value.
+We specialize in offering used skis and used ski clothing that is in great condition and a great value.
 We are the middleman between local Colorado Springs outdoor enthusiasts that want to sell their used gear and you, the new buyer.
 We employ fellow outdoor enthusiasts who are always happy to answer any questions you have on gear.